Catherine Bonney

-Catherine Van Rensselaer Bonney (December 23, 1817 – June 29, 1891) was a pioneering American missionary who established a boarding school in Macao that supported young, impoverished girls, despite the opposition she faced from her larger missionary organization.
+Rensselaer; December 23, 1817 – June 29, 1891) was a pioneering American missionary who established a boarding school in Macao that supported young, impoverished girls, despite the opposition she faced from her larger missionary organization.
 Following her husband's death, she traveled to Peking under the Woman's Union Missionary Society and founded a second school; this trip marked the first time that women were sent to the mission field alone.
 She went on to create the Eurasian school at Shanghai, which was the first secondary school aimed to provide education for mixed-race orphans at Shanghai.

 Early life

-Catherine Van Rensselaer Bonney, a member of the third generation of the prominent Dutch Van Rensselaer family, was born in New York in 1817.
+Catherine Van Rensselaer, a member of the third generation of the prominent Dutch-American Van Rensselaer family, was born in New York in 1817.
+Her parents were Solomon van Rensselaer and Harriet van Rensselaer.
 She graduated from the Albany Female Academy in 1834, a high school for girls founded in 1814.
-She was married to Reverend Samuel William Bonney on July 25, 1856, in Cherry Hill, Albany.
+She married Rev. Samuel William Bonney on July 25, 1856, in Cherry Hill, Albany, New York.